 Skip to main content

 Renderjuice renders your .blend on another machine.
 Blend Project Packer helps you create an upload package that includes the scene file and the files your scene depends on.
 It checks the saved project, collects render dependencies, rewrites fragile paths in a copy, and creates a portable folder or zip you can inspect before uploading.
+When the packer includes add-ons, Renderjuice finds them in the uploaded project and selects them for the render.
+You can review those choices before validation.
+Use this path when you want the safest first upload to Renderjuice.

 1